+Supervised exchange:

-- 2.25 Supervised exchange is supervision of the transfer of a child from the custodial to the non custodial parent at the start of the parent/child contact and back to the custodial parent at the end of the contact.
-The supervision is usually limited to the exchanges, with the remainder of the non custodial parent/child contact unsupervised.
+is supervision of the transfer of a child from the custodial to the noncustodial parent at the start of the parent/child contact and back to the custodial parent at the end of the contact.
+The supervision is usually limited to the exchanges, with the remainder of the noncustodial parent/child contact unsupervised.
 Exchanges may be supervised on-or-off the site.
+A supervised exchange may also be referred to as "exchange monitoring," "supervised transfer," "monitored exchange," "safe exchange," and "neutral drop-off/pick-up."

+Supervised visitation:

-A supervised exchange may also be referred to as "exchange monitoring," "supervised transfer," "monitored exchange," "safe exchange," and "neutral drop-off/pick-up." - 2.26 Supervised visitation is a generic term that describes parent/child contact overseen by a third party.
-It is also a term for contact between a non custodial parent and one or more children in the presence of a third person, in which the only focus is the protection and safety of the child and adult participants.
-Unless otherwise specified in this document, "supervised visitation" also includes - 2.27 Supportive supervised visitation is contact between a non custodial parent and one or more children in the presence of a third person, in which the supervisor is actively involved in promoting behavioral change in parent/child relationships.
-Supportive supervision may also be referred to as "directed," "educational," or "facilitated visitation."
+is a generic term that describes parent/child contact overseen by a third party.
+The primary focus is the protection and safety of the children and adult participants and providing a safe space/place and the opportunity for the parent/child relationship to grow.